glyfish/glyfish.github.io/_posts/2018-09-08-metropolis_hastings_sampling.md

 [Rejection Sampling]({{ site.baseurl }}{% link _posts/2018-07-29-rejection_sampling.md %}) but instead of discarding rejected proposal samples Metropolis Hastings Sampling replicates the previous sample.
 It also has a more complicated acceptance function that assumes the generated samples are a Markov Chain.
-Metropolis Hastings Sampling is simple to implement but the theory describing how it works is more sophisticated that what was encountered in both [Inverse CDF Sampling]({{ site.baseurl }}{% link _posts/2018-07-21-inverse_cdf_sampling.md %}) and [Rejection Sampling]({{ site.baseurl }}{% link _posts/2018-07-29-rejection_sampling.md %}).
+Metropolis Hastings Sampling is simple to implement but the theory describing how it works is more sophisticated than that encountered in both
+[Inverse CDF Sampling]({{ site.baseurl }}{% link _posts/2018-07-21-inverse_cdf_sampling.md %})
+and [Rejection Sampling]({{ site.baseurl }}{% link _posts/2018-07-29-rejection_sampling.md %}).